Target Whale Trades Spotted - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Target options trades today is 1162.27 with a total volume of 3,476.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Target's big money trades within a strike price range of $160.0 to $280.0 over the last 30 days.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for Target's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Target's whale trades within a strike price range from $150.0 to $240.0 in the last 30 days.

 Target Option Volume And Open Interest Over Last 30 Days